DHTMLX/gantt-docs/data/desktop/styling_guide.md

 Styling Tasks
 ----------------

-You can change the style of a task and a task bar via the corresponding [templates of the timeline area](desktop/timeline_templates.md).
+You can change the styling of tasks via the corresponding [templates of the timeline area](desktop/timeline_templates.md).

-###Styling the task bar
+###Task bar

-You can redefine the api/gantt_task_class_template.md template to refresh the styles of a task or of a task bar.
+You can redefine the api/gantt_task_class_template.md template to refresh the styles of a task.
 You can find the details in the article desktop/colouring_tasks.md#redefiningthetaskstemplate.

 ~~~js